 Even the most experienced UX designers can struggle to define exactly what they do.

-In this article, find out what UX designers do, where they work, how they progress in their careers and how they spend their time.
+In this article, we look into what a UX designer does, where they work, how they progress in their careers and how they spend their time.

 What is UX design?